Acta Biomaterialia Gold Medal

 - Letters of support from up to three distinguished scientists in the field

 - Citation of not more than 30 words

-Nominations remain in effect for five years unless withdrawn or re-endorsed, with an additional justification, for an additional two-year period.
+Nominations remain in effect for three years unless withdrawn or re-endorsed, with an additional justification, for an additional two-year period.
 Current members of the Acta Materialia Board of Governors and of the Award Selection Committee are not eligible.

 The Award Selection Committee is formed of five judges, themselves distinguished biomaterials scientists.

 The Acta Biomaterialia Gold Medal is awarded each year, unless the judges feel no candidate is qualified.
 The presentation is made at a venue approved by the Acta Materialia Executive Committee.
-The Award will not be bestowed in absentia except in extraordinary circumstances.
+The Award will not be bestowed in absentia except under extraordinary circumstances.

-Nominations should be submitted to the Executive Secretary (Prof. Carolyn Hansson, email@example.com), as a single file document preferably in PDF or Word format by 31 December of each year.
+Nominations should be submitted to the Executive Secretary (Prof. Carolyn Hansson, [email protected]), as a single file document preferably in PDF or Word format.